Are you curious about the eXp Realty commission split and other fees associated with becoming an eXp agent, broker, or team leader?

 To explain, you would cap on your 14th transaction ($6,000 x 14 transactions = $84,000).
 Transactions 15-35 would all be at $250/per transaction totaling $5,000.
 Transactions 36-60 would be at $75 per transaction.

 Risk Management Fee (Errors & Omissions)

 Many agents are familiar with the term errors and omissions.
 At eXp Realty, we call this the risk management fee.
-The risk management fee varies by state but in most states is $30 per transaction.
+The risk management fee varies by country, but in the US, it is $40 per transaction.
 Once an agent hits $500 in risk management fees paid for the year, the agent will no longer pay risk management fees for the remainder of the anniversary year.